 - Fifty-four members of the Knights Templar were burned at the stake in France for being heretics in 1310.

-- Charles Doherty, founder of the Canadian Bar Association, was born in Montreal in 1855.
+- Charles Doherty, founder of the Canadian Bar Association,

 - A derailment outside Lompoc, California killed 32 Shriners when their chartered train jumped off the tracks at a switch near Surf Depot in 1907.